Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Experimentation

 This ablation study does not include the full breadth of models and language representations we explored.
 For our transformer interface, we tested input variations (such as using infix instead of prefix or including statement numbers in the input) and output variations (such as different rewrite rule syntax including left/right path listing to identify expression nodes and also outputting the full rewrite sequence as a single long output).
 We also tested sequence-to-sequence RNN and graph-to-sequence models on early versions of our language \cite{Kommrusch20ggnn}, and we explored transformer model parameters guided by OpenAI's work on neural language model scaling \cite{Kaplan20Scaling}.
-In the end the parameters for our golden model performed best overall in these studies.
+This testing, along with our results showing improved success from $M_1$ through to $M_7$ demonstrate that a machine learning model can learn to find rewrite rules proving equivalence effectively, and in the end the parameters for our golden transformer model performed best overall in these studies.